alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Earlier Monosyllabic Expansion

-Our estimation for the monosyllabic explosion is from 50 to 15 kya, due to the divergence of schemes to augment monosyllables found across the world.
+Our estimation for the monosyllabic expansion is from 50 to 15 kya, due to the divergence of schemes to augment monosyllables found across the world.
 There is a small problem with this argument.
 When _Homo Sapiens_ left Africa,